-In recognition of our local baseball team, the Colorado Rockies, the Art and Culture Program at Denver International Airport is pleased to present A Show of Hands, a cast bronze exhibition including some of baseball’s greatest players.
-The display is on view in Jeppesen Terminal, Level 5 southeast, baggage claim area through mid-July.
+In recognition of our local baseball team, the Colorado Rockies, the Art and Culture Program at Denver International Airport was pleased to present A Show of Hands, a cast bronze exhibition including some of baseball’s greatest players.
 Local artist Raelee Frazier of Highland Studio has made a career casting the hands of well-known public figures, many of them baseball players.

-Bronze casts of the hands of baseball’s Todd Helton, “Buck” O’Neil, Ted Radcliffe, Greg Maddux and “Goose” Gossage are on display.
-The hands are presented gripping a baseball bat or baseball.
-Also on view are the cast hands of John Elway and Boston Pops Orchestra Conductor Keith Lockhart, as well as several privately commissioned pieces.
+Bronze casts of the hands of baseball’s Todd Helton, “Buck” O’Neil, Ted Radcliffe, Greg Maddux and “Goose” Gossage were on display.
+The hands were presented gripping a baseball bat or baseball.
+Also on view were the cast hands of John Elway and Boston Pops Orchestra Conductor Keith Lockhart, as well as several privately commissioned pieces.